Jeremyugo/GenAI_Agents/README.md

 - SQL Agents for interacting with a relational database
 - Multi-Agent collaborators

+**These projects were solely completed by me and required weeks of personal learning, research, iterations, the occassional failure/errors and certainly no vibe coding, with the sole purpose of understanding the fundamentals of building agentic systems.**

 # Agents

 ## 1. [Deep Researcher Multi-Agent](./deep_researcher_multi-agent/) -> [demo](./deep_researcher_multi-agent/demo.ipynb)